will-henney/muse-hii-regions/notebooks/05-09-LMC-30dor-line-images.md

 Note also the correlations of Ha intensity with the ratios.
 This is negative in all cases.
 Its magnitude is low for 6300, getting higher with each until reaching $-0.63$ for H2.
 In principle, a low correlation of the ratio with Ha means that the other line is positively correlated with Ha.
 Whereas a negative correlation of the ration with Ha, coupled with a slope of $-1$ (which is what we see) implies that the other line intensity is *uncorrelated* with Ha.

+#### Look at correlations in the original intensities, rather than ratios

+This is probably what we should do first.
+It will give us a broad overview of the correlations between the different species.
+Then we can look in more detail by taking ratios of adjacent (well-correlated) species.

 ```python
 from dataclasses import make_dataclass